bcgov/rockychat/data-prep/README.md

 Once the content has been exported locally, please check the format:
 - Stackoverflow output should have at least 300 items
-- Digital website JONSL file should contain a generate URI `gs://digital-website/cloud/services/private/intro/index.html`
+- Digital website JONSL file should contain a generate URI `gs://digital-website/cloud/services/private/intro/index.html` (for GCP)
 - Tech doc markdown files should exist in platform-developer-docs/src/docs
 - Azure Search Index should be created now, the total chunk should equal to the sum of all chunks from the different data paths